AvtsVivek/LearnVsExt/src/tasks/220570-SnapshotSpanIntersectionTrial/ReadMe.md

 ## Notes

-1. When the buffers differ, then exception is throw.
+1. When the buffers differ, then exception is thrown.